qiboteam/qibo/doc/source/api-reference/qibo.rst

 circuit, and for one and two qubits of gate set tomography.
 We give some examples to illustrate the usage of the functions for clarity.

-The ``reset_registers()`` function requires a string argument serving as the identifier for the qubit number(s) from which the inverse circuit will be obtained.
+The ``reset_registers()`` function in :class:`qibo.tomography.gate_set_tomography` requires a string argument serving as the identifier for the qubit number(s) from which the inverse circuit will be obtained.
 This identifier ensures that the function returns an inverse circuit of the specified register, resulting in the preparation of the zero state :math:`| 0 \rangle`.
 It's important to note that this function is specifically designed for qubit(s) without entangling gates."

 Single qubit example
 ^^^^^^^^^^^^^^^^^^^^